DataDog/dd-trace-java/README.md

 }
 ```

-Alternatively, you can wrap the code you want to trace in a `try-with-resources` block:
+Alternatively, you can wrap the code you want to trace in a `try-with-resources` statement:

 ```java
 class InstrumentedClass {